Toyota Camry Insurance Rates

 Let our thorough guide serve as your main point of reference as you explore Toyota Camry car insurance quotes.
 Once you’re ready, be sure to enter your five-digit ZIP code to start comparing Toyota Camry insurance rates from multiple companies.

-The average insurance rates for a Toyota Camry are $1,404 a year for full coverage insurance.
-Comprehensive insurance costs around $282 each year, collision insurance costs $566, and liability coverage is estimated at $398.
-Liability-only insurance costs approximately $460 a year, and high-risk driver insurance costs $3,054 or more.
-Teenage drivers cost the most to insure at up to $5,272 a year.
+Estimated auto insurance rates for a Toyota Camry are $1,404 annually for full coverage.
+Comprehensive insurance costs on average $282, collision costs $566, and liability costs around $398.
+Liability-only insurance costs as low as $460 a year, with high-risk driver insurance costing $3,054 or more.
+Teenage drivers pay the most at $5,272 a year or more.

 Average premium for full coverage: $1,404

-Full coverage includes $500 policy deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 states and Camry models.
+These estimates include $500 physical damage insurance deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
+Rates include averaging for all states and for all Camry models.

 Use the form below to get customized rates for your location.